CoaXioN-Games/coplay/README.md

 ```
 to
 ```
-// when using host_thread_mode 1 on a listen server the client and server tickcount get desynced resulting in none of the hosts usermsgs getting accepted
+// when using host_thread_mode 1 or 2 on a listen server the client and server tickcount get desynced resulting in none of the hosts usermsgs getting accepted
 // this first || fixes that and doesnt seem to do anything else as far as i can tell; Tholp
     bool bValid = ((!engine->IsDedicatedServer() && entindex() == 1) || ( pCmd->tick_count >= nMinDelta && pCmd->tick_count < nMaxDelta )) &&
 				  // Prevent clients from sending invalid view angles to try to get leaf server code to crash